mydoghasfleas/www.ruby-lang.org/en/documentation/installation/index.md

 {: #winget}

-On Windows, you can use the [Windows Package Manager CLI](https://github.com/microsoft/winget-cli) to install Ruby:
+On Windows, you can use the [Windows Package Manager CLI](https://github.com/microsoft/winget-cli) to install Ruby, for example:

 {% highlight sh %}
-> winget install RubyInstallerTeam.Ruby
+> winget install -e --id RubyInstallerTeam.Ruby.3.1
 {% endhighlight %}

+For a list of distributions available through winget, you can use [`winget search`](https://learn.microsoft.com/en-us/windows/package-manager/winget/search) from the command line or search via [winget.run](https://winget.run/).

 ### Chocolatey package manager for Windows
 {: #chocolatey}